 Manager CV Sample

-- The sample of a manager's CV below is our Managing Director's CV and shows you how to set out and expertly write a CV for either a manager or a director level position, plus there are also tips to improve your own CV.
+The sample of a manager's CV below, shows you how to set out and expertly write a CV for either a manager or a director level position, plus you'll also find tips to improve your own CV.

-- Our Example CVs page also features a further manager CV sample and includes both the weak original CV and the expertly written new CV by Bradley CVs that allowed our client to secure the job they so badly wanted.
+Our Example CVs page also features this same manager CV sample, and shows you exactly how the weak original CV was expertly rewritten by Bradley CVs, allowing the client to secure the new job they so badly wanted.

-- Want an interview-winning CV?
-Our professional CV service will make a real difference to your chances of getting interviews.
+Want an interview-winning CV?
+A professional CV service will make a real difference to your chances of getting interviews.

-- Please note copyright watermarks are used to protect the CVs included on this website.
-If you use our professional CV writing services these watermarks will not appear on your CV.
+Please note copyright watermarks are used to protect the CVs included on this website.
+If you use a professional CV writing services these watermarks will not appear on your CV.

 How to Improve a Manager's CV